johto89/OSEP-Tools-v2/README.md

 I made some changes to the repos obviously.
 The easiest way to see what I've done is check the commits and my [Changelog](#changelog) section below.
 Basically what I did was just rewriting the documentation for the tools, and fix some small things here and there.
 I kept everything from OSEP-Tools, but only the projects that I deemed useful from OSEP-Code-Snippets.

-Below is a small table of contents, some notes, and then the disclaimer from the OG OSEP-Tools repo author.
+Below is a small table of contents, some notes, my changelog, and then the disclaimer from the OG OSEP-Tools repo author.

 ## ToC